Skip to main content

 What to Know

-This is a resort hotel requiring an overnight stay to access the water park (day passes occasionally available to locals).
-Parking is free, and while there are multiple on-site restaurants, prices are resort-level, so many families bring snacks or visit nearby restaurants for some meals.
+This is a resort hotel where overnight stays include water park access (day passes are limited and only available to guests in some cases).
+Parking is free.
+Multiple on-site restaurants offer kid-friendly menus, though prices are resort-level, so many families bring supplemental snacks.

 Seasonal Notes